thednp/domparser/README.md

 A TypeScript-based [HTML parser](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser) available in two versions: a lightweight **Parser** focused on speed and memory efficiency (using 64KB chunks), and a feature-rich **DomParser** that provides a DOM-like API with additional capabilities like tag validation.

-At just ~1.5Kb gzipped for the core parser, it's perfect for both server and client-side applications where bundle size matters.
+At just ~1.5Kb gzipped, the core parser is perfect for both server and client-side applications especially where bundle size matters.
 The more comprehensive version is ideal for development environments where markup validation and DOM manipulation are needed.
 Both parsers rely on a versatile tokenizer which implements a chunking strategy to avoid memory overload and prevent a wide range of issues.

 While not a direct replacement for the browser's native DOMParser, its modular architecture makes it versatile for various use cases.
 The library also includes a powerful DOM creation API that improves upon the native `Document` interface, offering a more intuitive and efficient way to build DOM trees programmatically.